The scenic overlook.

 Field review by the editors.

-And then, you're out in the sunlight.
+And then, suddenly -- you're out in the sunlight.
 Back in the real world.
-Rocky, the elfin Rock City mascot, embraces you as you stumble from the gift shop.
-Out the front gate, back in your car, driving down Lookout Mountain toward Chattanooga you wonder, "Where was I?
+You spend $30 in the gift shop for a Rock City birdhouse and $10 for a Rock City birdhouse hat.
+Then you're through the front gate, back in your car, driving down Lookout Mountain toward Chattanooga.
+You ask yourself, "Where was I?
 What was that?"

 Rock City, brother.
 See it.